 Of course, if you tell carriers that the exchanges are their only option for selling individual plans, they might choose to drop out of the indy market altogether, right?
 Which is why I also propose...

-12. LEGALLY TIE MEDICARE ADVANTAGE/MANAGED MEDICAID CONTRACTS TO EXCHANGE PARTICIPATION.
+12. CONTRACTUALLY TIE MEDICARE ADVANTAGE/MCO CONTRACTS TO EXCHANGE PARTICIPATION.

 Andrew Sprung, Michael Hiltzik and I have all written about this before.
 I have no idea whether it's even legally feasible/practical or not, but if so, it makes a lot of sense to me: Remember, many of the same carriers whning about losing hundreds of millions of dollars on the individual market are simultaneously making billions of dollars in profit off of their other divisions...which include fat federal and state contracts to manage Medicare and/or Medicaid plans.
 If they want to play in the managed care sandbox, make exchange participation a requirement as well.
 I'm not saying they should have to treat it as a loss leader--they'd still be able to raise their premiums at an actuarially responsible rate as appropriate--but they should have to at least participate.

-13. (New): REINSURANCE PROGRAMS (not funded by screwing other deserving causes, however)
+13. REINSTATE A FEDERAL REINSURANCE PROGRAM (NOT funded by hurting other deserving causes, though).

-D'oh!!
-I can't believe I totally forgot about this one, even though I wrote about it several times last summer...even including a note specifically suggesting that other states take their lead from Alaska, The only problem with setting up reinsurance programs at either the state or federal level is how they're funded (the money shouldn't come from other vital public programs) and whether or not the carriers have to actually commit to participating in the exchanges and showing good faith on pricing in order to receive reinsurance funding.
+Alaska, Minnesota and Oregon have all implemented their own state-level reinsurance programs, although they're all trying to tie this into federal approval as well (Alaska's waiver request was recently approved).
+The only problem with setting up reinsurance programs at either the state or federal level is how they're funded (the money shouldn't come from other vital public programs) and whether or not the carriers have to actually commit to participating in the exchanges and showing good faith on pricing in order to receive reinsurance funding.
 I'm not too concerned about the pricing factor due to existing mechanisms like the 80/20 MLR rule and state regulatory oversight, but guaranteeing participation in the exchanges (for more than just the current year) should be an absolute must for any state setting up something like this.

 14. INSTITUTE AN 80/20 MLR POLICY FOR PHARMACEUTICALS.